20 QUESTIONS ABOUT JOINING BIGMOUTH CHORUS

 4. When can I join?

 Members can join at any time.
 A full list of rehearsal dates are available here.
 Attending at the start of each ‘term’ is a good call if you want to learn new songs when members do, but potential members can also catch up using our online rehearsal parts.
-Please contact Emily if you would like to join, or simply show up!
+Please contact Andrew if you would like to join, or simply show up!
 To the top.

 5. Do I have to audition?